Marching

 Elfsborgsmarschen is your chance to identify problems before they become catastrophic.
 Having to drop out in Partille is a cheap lesson.
 Being forced to drop out on the day of “de 7 heuvelen” (the seven hills) in Nijmegen is a bitter disappointment.

 This is more than a marching event; it is your most important preparation.
-For those in the Armed Forces, the Home Guard, or the voluntary defense organizations, this is also an opportunity to complete a qualified soldier test as part of your training.
+For those in the Armed Forces, the Home Guard, or the voluntary defence organisations, this is also an opportunity to complete a qualified soldier test as part of your training.

 Secure your place at the starting line in Nijmegen – by first finishing Elfsborgsmarschen.